Last updated August 25th, 2023.

 The city’s borders are also constantly expanding in line with its population growth.
 Property investments on the edge of the Poipet’s central core should appreciate in value and perform well over the long term.

 Poipet has plenty of apartments and houses in the suburbs to the north/northeast of the city’s center as well.
 Many of them could be a good investment if you’re willing to pay attention to it and keep it managed.

 The best way to make money in Cambodia real estate is often through buying an unrenovated shophouse apartment, then spending money fixing it and bringing it up to modern standards.

 You’ll need a contractor if you’re doing a renovation job, which means construction work, dealing with laborers, and getting a fair price.

 Let’s face it: it’s sometimes hard to find an honest contractor in the developed world let alone in frontier markets.

 Contractors in developing Asia may not always be up to international standards – or they could simply be trying to rip you off.

 Finding a contractor based on referrals and local connections is crucial.
 Honest, fair contractors exist in Cambodia.
 But you absolutely must know the correct people and have an awareness of the local market.

 Be aware that if you buy the upper floor of a shophouse apartment in Cambodia, you own the building’s roof and usually the right to build on top of it.
 You must first obtain district approval though.

 Locals often want to save themselves the 3% brokerage fee instead of using a real estate agent.
-Signs like this show a property is listed for sale – and no, usually they aren’t in English.
+Signs like the one above show a property is listed for sale – and no, usually they aren’t in English.